Help shape the future of TV

 Do all members of my household have to register their viewing?

 All household members aged 4 and above are asked to register their presence in the room when the television is on or when watching television content on a computer or tablet.
 We do appreciate however that it may be necessary sometimes for an adult to register the viewing of younger children.

 What about my privacy online?

 Only viewing of television content that has been produced and distributed by the main broadcasters in Britain is reported.
 All the information collected from your computer is designed to help report this content.
-Nothing you enter into a website or search engine will ever be recorded or stored by the software.
+Nothing you enter into a website or search engine will ever be recorded or stored by the Focal Meter.

 My television is wall mounted does this matter?

 No – the technicians are able to install the television monitoring equipment in many different types of television configurations.
 They will have with them different cables and connectors to allow them to install in most homes.

 I don’t watch television, can I still join?